alttch/finac/README.md

 Full list of tables and fields is available in dict *finac.core.multiply_fields*.

+Note: multiplier can be used only with integer and numeric(X) field types, as core conversion functions always return rounded value.

 ## How to embed Finac library into own project

 See [Finac documentation](https://finac.readthedocs.io/) for core function API